 The Queensland Treasury Annual Report 2022-23 is an integral part of our corporate governance framework, detailing our achievements, performance and financial position for the 2022–23 financial year.

 The Queensland Treasury Strategic Waste Reduction and Recycling Plan outlines the department’s waste management practices.
 It has been developed in accordance with the Waste Reduction and Recycling Act 2011 and the State’s waste management strategy: Waste – Everyone’s responsibility: Queensland Waste Avoidance and Resource Productivity Strategy (2014-2024).

-Our Queensland Treasury Strategic Plan 2022-2026 outlines how we will achieve our vision of a strong economy for all Queenslanders.
+Our Queensland Treasury Strategic Plan 2023–2027 outlines how we will achieve our vision of a strong economy for all Queenslanders.
 It reflects our purpose to drive government priorities through our expert advice and services.
-Our objectives aim to grow the Queensland economy and create jobs, deliver fiscal sustainability, Empower our workforce for the future and drive public sector improvement.
+Our objectives aim to grow the Queensland economy and create jobs, deliver fiscal sustainability, empower our workforce for the future and drive public sector improvement.

 These annual financial statement requirements include the Minimum Reporting Requirements and assist agencies in the preparation of their financial statements.
 The requirements provide updates on new and revised accounting policies and standards and additional guidance and advice on the application of such policies and standards.

-The Treasurer and Minister for Investment, the Honourable Cameron Dick MP, tabled the 2022-23 Queensland Budget in Parliament on Tuesday 21 June 2022.
+The Treasurer and Minister for Trade and Investment, the Honourable Cameron Dick MP, tabled the 2023-24 Queensland Budget in Parliament on Tuesday 13 June 2023.